MatMoul/g810-led-python/README.md

 Please check for the new C++ version here: https://github.com/MatMoul/g810-led

-Linux led controller for the Logitech G810 Keyboard
+Old Linux led controller for the Logitech G810 Keyboard

 This is a first short...
 Wait for a more polished version...